 I was like, “Just give it to me.
 I want to know.”
 He told me that it was a non-small cell adenocarcinoma.
 That’s what I knew on a Friday.

-Even if you suspect, even if you know, even if you believe, hearing somebody actually spell it out for you, it’s still a moment that you just stop, it’s kind of that out of body moment, like being in a car accident or something.
+Even if you suspect, even if you know, even if you believe, hearing somebody actually spell it out for you is still a moment that you just stop.
+It’s kind of that out-of-body moment, like being in a car accident or something.

 You can remember that moment, that feeling.
 I don’t know what I was expecting to hear.
 I wasn’t surprised, but he was talking to me, and it was in some sort of weird dream.